Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Principle of frequency modulated AFM

 The onset of buckling is estimated using Euler’s column theory~\cite{timoshenko1936theory}.
 Since the probe consists of a hollow cylindrical glass capillary, its bending stiffness is characterized by the second moment of area

-where $d_o = 5~\mu$m is the outer diameter and $d_i \simeq 1.8~\mu$m the inner diameter of the fibre.
+where $d_o = 5~\mu$m is the outer diameter and $d_i \simeq 1.8~\mu$m the inner diameter of the fiber.
 The corresponding critical buckling load is

-with $E_f \approx 70$~GPa is the Young’s modulus of borosilicate glass, $L = 3$~mm the effective length of the fibre, and $K = 2$ the boundary condition factor for a fixed–free geometry.
+with $E_f \approx 70$~GPa is the Young’s modulus of borosilicate glass, $L = 3$~mm the effective length of the fiber, and $K = 2$ the boundary condition factor for a fixed-free geometry.
 This yields a critical buckling force $P_\mathrm{cr} \simeq 5.8 \times 10^{-7}~\mathrm{N}$.
 To relate this axial load to the experimental indentation depth, we use Hertzian contact mechanics~\cite{johnson1985contact} for a sphere of radius $R = 2.5~\mu$m indenting an elastic substrate:

-where $E_s$ is the Young’s modulus of the substrate and $\nu$ its Poisson ratio ($\nu = 0.48$ for PDMS).
+where $E_s$ is the Young’s modulus of the substrate and for PDMS, we assume a nearly incompressible behavior with a Poisson ratio $\nu = 0.48$, as experimentally reported for crosslinked PDMS.\cite{muller2019quick}.
 Solving for $\delta$ at $P = P_{cr}$ gives the critical indentation depth

 For the stiffest PDMS investigated ($E_s = 2.7$~MPa), this yields $\delta_{cr} \simeq 180$nm.

 Since FM-AFM directly measures the interaction stiffness $Z' = dP/d\delta$, it is useful to express this limit in terms of a critical stiffness.
 Differentiating the Hertz relation gives